redpesk-labs/red-pak/README.md

 Work In progress: binary packages should come soon.
 In the mean time early adopter should start from source code.

+ - Videos:
+    + Introduction to concepts and architecture https://vimeo.com/412131602
+    + Quick demo on how to install AGL framework and helloworld demo https://vimeo.com/412135018

 - redpak target embedded and critical infrastructures
     + it maximizes resource sharing (no rootfs/sharedlib duplication)
     + it is designed to be auditable.
 While each individual nodes are independent, the global coherency is provided by dnf/rpm and libsolv at the coreos level). redpak coherency can be statically proven at CI level before pushing the image to the target.